 9 Things You Never Knew Your Dryer Could Do

-If you’re using that machine only to dry clothes, you’re missing out.
-Find out some more ways your dryer can make your life even easier.
+If you’re only using that appliance to dry clothes, you’re missing out.
+Find out some more ways your clothes dryer can make your life even easier.

 Most dryers these days come with a handy sanitize cycle—and you’ll definitely want to take advantage of it.
 Run your germiest clothing through the dryer on that setting, and you can kiss those germs goodbye.
 Try these smart cleaning tips to help sanitize anything in your house.

 You don’t necessarily have to air-dry your unmentionables—or your child’s beloved stuffed animal—anymore.
-Newer models, like the Samsung FlexDry, have a separate, smaller dryer section custom-made for keeping your not-so-dryable items safe.
+Some newer models, like the Samsung Flexdry, have a separate, smaller dryer section custom-made for keeping your more delicate items safe.
 Check out these brilliant small space storage ideas for your laundry room.

 Some newer clothes dryers can help you easily get a wrinkled or not-so-fresh outfit ready to go.
 The dryers are hooked up to cold water: The machine heats the water to create steam, releasing wrinkles and adding freshness.